Modern Agriculture and Career Opportunities

 3. Dairy Technology

 After pursuing a B. Tech in Dairy Technology or B.Sc (Hons) Agriculture, you can work with dairy companies like Amul, Verka, Paras, etc. as a Dairy Supervisor and be in charge of dairy production and supervise the daily operations.
-You could also work to make strategic alliances, partnerships with other businesses and joint ventures in order to expand business.
+You could also work to make strategic alliances, partnerships with other businesses, and joint ventures in order to expand business.
 Government research institutes also employ professionals as Dairy Scientists to conduct and advance research and development in this field.

 4. Poultry Farming

-After pursuing degree in this field, you can find jobs in hatcheries, pharmaceutical companies, feed millers, veterinary hospitals, feed analysis laboratories as a Poultry Farm Manager, Breeder, Hatchery Assistant, Production Technologist, Feeding Technologist, Poultry House Designer, Processing Technologist, etc.
+After pursuing a degree in this field, you can find jobs in hatcheries, pharmaceutical companies, feed millers, veterinary hospitals, and feed analysis laboratories as a Poultry Farm Manager, Breeder, Hatchery Assistant, Production Technologist, Feeding Technologist, Poultry House Designer, Processing Technologist, etc.

 5. Fisheries Science

-Graduates in this field can find career opportunities with various employers including state and central government departments, academic institutions and fish farms.
+Graduates in this field can find career opportunities with various employers including state and central government departments, academic institutions, and fish farms.
 Government agencies and industry organizations recruit for positions like Aquaculture Farmer, Shellfish Culturist, Hatchery Technician, Biological Science Technician, Fish Research Assistant, etc.

-Prospect areas in this field are like Plant Scientist or Soil Scientist who work with the research department of Ministry of Agriculture or Indian Agricultural Research Institute (IARI) to test the fertility of the soil and conditions suitable for plantation.
+Prospect areas in this field are like Plant Scientists or Soil Scientists who work with the research department of the Ministry of Agriculture or Indian Agricultural Research Institute (IARI) to test the fertility of the soil and conditions suitable for plantation.
 In the production and consulting sector, you would have to provide advice on the purchase and sale of crops and the trading of agricultural goods, etc. The work roles also range from District Sales Manager for seed companies, Crop Consultants for agro-based companies, as well as fertilizer and chemical salespersons.

 7. Agricultural Economics

 Career prospects for Agricultural Economists range from working in agricultural banks as Credit Analysts or Agricultural Loan Officers in approving loans to farmers.
-You could also work as a writer for magazines, trade journals or newspapers, and publish articles relating to agricultural research, how the agricultural market works, trends in demand and supply of various agricultural goods, their price behaviour, etc. You can also pursue your PhD and become a lecturer in this field.
+You could also work as a writer for magazines, trade journals, or newspapers, and publish articles relating to agricultural research, how the agricultural market works, trends in demand and supply of various agricultural goods, their price behavior, etc. You can also pursue your PhD and become a lecturer in this field.
 Apart from this, Agricultural Economists also work with the government to collect and analyze agricultural data and statistics to identify trends and make predictions for the agricultural market.

 8. Agri-Business Management

-After pursuing degree in this field, you could explore careers in agribusiness firms, agricultural marketing agencies, food processing companies and retail industries.
+After pursuing a degree in this field, you could explore careers in agribusiness firms, agricultural marketing agencies, food processing companies, and retail industries.
 You could work as an Agribusiness Marketing Coordinator and be responsible for handling the marketing and sales of agro-products.
 You could also be a Quality Controller to ensure that the quality of the products purchased and produced is according to standards.
 Business Planning Manager, Business Development Executive, and Agricultural Analyst are also some of the job roles in this field.

 9. Agricultural Biotechnology

 This field can provide you with career opportunities in pharmaceutical or chemical companies and agro-based manufacturing companies.
-The main profile could be as a Product Development Scientist, who is engaged in supervising and controlling the activities relating to manufacturing products like seeds, pesticides, insecticides etc. You can also work in the research and development department of such companies or institutes like IARI and contribute in coming up with new processes for improving existing agro products or developing new and better quality goods.
+The main profile could be as a Product Development Scientist, who is engaged in supervising and controlling the activities relating to manufacturing products like seeds, pesticides, insecticides, etc. You can also work in the research and development department of such companies or institutes like IARI and contribute in coming up with new processes for improving existing agro products or developing new and better quality goods.

 Available courses in Galgotias University, Greater Noida.

 Presently, the School offers 4 year degree programme B.Sc.
 (Hons) Agriculture and 2 year PG degree programmes; M.Sc.
 Agriculture (Agronomy), M.Sc.
-(Ag) Entomology and M.Sc.
+(Ag) Entomology, and M.Sc.
 (Ag.)
 Soil Science.